 - Share: After you’re done creating and submitting your story to the platform, it’s shared in PRWeb’s distribution network.
 Specifically, it’s shared on social networks, websites, and search engines, along with journalists and bloggers specializing in the legal industry.

-In addition, PRWeb also provides you with a report on the performance of your campaign, allowing you to optimize your future stories.
+In addition, PRWeb provides you with a report on your campaign's performance, allowing you to optimize your future stories.

 Popular Law Firm PR Tactics